 Center for Resilient Cities offers a strategic blend of programs that encourage neighbors, friends and family to forge strong relationships as they spend time together.
 In Madison, Badger Rock Center provides recurring, seasonal, summer youth and special activities, often with local partners and at no cost to participants.
 These programs help neighbors enrich their lives through pursuit of new skills and interests as well as connection to the neighborhood.
-In Milwaukee, Center for Resilient Cities supports special opportunities for children to develop creativity while nurturing their emotional and spiritual health.
 Our goal with all of our programming is to strengthen community ties and civic engagement while also nurturing resilience within each individual.

 Resilience Programming at Badger Rock Center